ljvmiranda921/ljvmiranda921.github.io/about/index.md

 development, machine learning, and research.
 I hope you'll spend a nice time here, so go grab yourself a coffee and feel free to look around!

+**License**: The content on this website is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).
+You are free to share and adapt the material, provided you give appropriate credit.

 ## External Links